Multitasking moves that can help older adults with lower back or balance issues*

 No matter what you choose to do, any extra fitness exercises or stretches you fit into your day are helpful.
 If done with a sense of adventure and appreciation for how they make your body feel, it can be fun, too.
 It’s not like the neighbors are watching – go for it!

 Interested in a health coach to work with you on fitness and nutrition, support your goals to make them become reality or motivate you with healthier new habits?
-The Center for Health and Wellbeing offers support services in three West Valley locations, plus an assortment of free and low-cost resources.
+The Center for Health and Wellbeing offers support services in several West Valley locations, plus an assortment of free and low-cost resources.
 Learn more here.

 * This information is provided by health professionals from the Sun Health Center for Health & Wellbeing.
 It should not be substituted for medical advice from your physician.
 Please remember multitasking moves may not be appropriate or safe for every older adult with balance issues.
 Consulting with an appropriate professional (such as our health coaches at the Center for Health & Wellbeing) may be advisable.